-- (4) Finance Honors courses include all 400-level FIN courses, and other courses designated by the Department consistent with the Finance stream chosen by the student.
+- (1) See §64.1.4. - (2) Generally, MATH 115 should be taken prior to entry to the Honors program.(3) Recommended to be taken in Fall Term - (4) Finance Honors courses include all 400-level FIN courses, and other courses designated by the Department consistent with the Finance stream chosen by the student.
 Consult the Department for appropriate courses. - (5) ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business.

-54.6.2 Honors in Management Science
+64.6.3 Honors in Management Science